What is Earnings Multiplier?

 * 12+ Hours of Video

 Let’s understand this concept with the help of examples.

-Company A is currently trading at $150 per share and earnings per share is calculated as $10.
-Let’s calculate the P/E ratio here.
+Company A is currently trading at $150 per share, and earnings per share are calculated as $10.
+So let’s calculate the P/E ratio here.

 Calculation of P/E Ratio of Company A

 - P/E Ratio = 15

 A P/E ratio of 15 indicates that an investor is willing to pay 15 times the company’s current value.

 To determine whether a company’s P/E ratio is high or low, we need to compare it with its industry peers.